INK-USC/NExT/README.md

 ```
 @inproceedings{
-qin2020learning,
+Wang*2020Learning,
-title={Learning from Explanations with Neural Module Execution Tree},
+title={Learning from Explanations with Neural Execution Tree},
-author={Yujia Qin and Ziqi Wang and Wenxuan Zhou and Jun Yan and Qinyuan Ye and Xiang Ren and Leonardo Neves and Zhiyuan Liu},
+author={Ziqi Wang* and Yujia Qin* and Wenxuan Zhou and Jun Yan and Qinyuan Ye and Leonardo Neves and Zhiyuan Liu and Xiang Ren},
 booktitle={International Conference on Learning Representations},
 year={2020},
 url={https://openreview.net/forum?id=rJlUt0EYwS}